 - What is the average personal loan interest rate in Australia?

 - Personal loan rates in Australia typically range from around 6% to 25% p.a. depending on your credit score, income, the lender, and whether the loan is secured or unsecured.
 Banks and major lenders generally offer rates between 7% and 14% for borrowers with good credit.
 Online and non-bank lenders may be higher.
-Always compare the comparison rate — not just the headline rate — as it includes most fees.
+Always compare the comparison rate rather than the headline rate, as it includes most fees.

 - What is the difference between a secured and unsecured personal loan?